 Investigating larval seeding as a restoration strategy, the team outplants ~1.5 million genetically diverse larvae in the San Juan Archipelago.

-- The survival of hatchery‐origin pinto abalone Haliotis kamtschatkana released into Washington waters.
-Carson et al., 2018
+- Carson et al. 2019.
+The survival of hatchery‐origin pinto abalone Haliotis kamtschatkana released into Washington waters.
+Aquatic Conservation: Marine and Freshwater Ecosystems

 - NOAA’s pinto abalone webpage